 Analyzing different results

-With the Use of SVM Classifier, We Have Got the Precision of 91.55%
+With the Use of the SVM Classifier, we Have Got a Precision of 91.55%

 Logistic Regression